How can we help? 👋

 Call-To-Action Messages

 This is the method in which you plan to have your customers opt-in to your SMS campaign.
 Opt-in methods must occur before you text your customers for the first time.
 In this section, simply explain how you plan to have text recipients opt in.
 Your explanation should have a 40 character minimum.
-One thing to know before we get started here, is that a Privacy Policy is now mandatory for all sizes of companies (all verticals), except Sole Proprietorship.
-You also must clarify in the Privacy Policy if data sharing with third parties occurs or not.
-You are not allowed to share data with third parties for marketing or promotion purposes.

 While you’re only required to list at least one place you collect Opt-in, we strongly recommend including all (and making sure they’re all compliant!).